jenelaineDC/DSML-PROJECTS/Online Retail/README.md

 ### PROJECT BACKGROUND
-In today’s data-driven economy, small and mid-sized online retailers often face challenges leveraging customer and transaction data to make informed marketing and operational decisions.
-Understanding customer value, purchasing behavior, and product affinities is crucial for improving retention, driving growth, and optimizing marketing spend.
+In today’s competitive e‑commerce landscape, small and mid‑sized online retailers are under constant pressure to retain customers, increase revenue, and allocate marketing budgets efficiently.
+While these businesses generate large volumes of transactional data, they often lack the analytical frameworks to translate raw data into strategic insights.

 ### PROJECT GOAL
-The main goals of this project are to:
+This project addresses that gap by showing how customer analytics and predictive modeling can be leveraged to:
 1. **Estimate Customer Lifetime Value (CLV)**
 Model future customer monetary contribution using probabilistic and machine-learning approaches.
 2. **Model Customer Activity / Survival